DaveSimoes/React-Tutorial-for-Student/README.md

 Thank you for considering contributing to this React Tutorial.
 Your dedication to making this resource better is highly appreciated.
 Let's learn and grow together!

+# ⭐ Liked the React Tutorial?

+If you found this React Tutorial helpful, consider giving it a star! ⭐ Your support is incredibly motivating and helps others discover this resource.
+Thank you for being part of our community and happy coding! 🚀